Eyebrow Transformation: What Are Your Options?

 The Brow Tattoo option may also be a solution for some patients, although tattooing has risks and removing a tattoo is painful, expensive and time consuming.
 Plus, it won’t necessarily give you an elevated brow appearance where your eyebrows have started to age and have begun to sag.
 For ageing eyebrows (or drooping brows and drooping eyelids), you may need a Brow Lift Surgery with or without a Blepharoplasty.

-The Brow Lift Surgery Option: Is it time for a brow lift or combined eyelid lift/brow lift procedure?
+The Eyebrow Lift Surgery Option: Is it time for a brow lift or combined eyelid lift/Eyebrow lift procedure?

 There are some patients, however, where non-surgical solutions simply won’t help – this is when brow surgery may clearly be required to rejuvenate the upper face or improve the appearance of the eye and forehead area.

-Surgery to lift the BROW involves an upper brow lift procedure (or a brow lift with eyelid rejuvenation surgery).
+Surgery to lift the EYEBROW involves an upper brow lift procedure (or a eyebrow lift with eyelid rejuvenation surgery).
 This may also be combined with injectables to help reduce forehead wrinkled, brow furrows and eyelid area lines such as crow’s feet.